j-pettit/pfinance/README.md

 $ python3 -m pip install pfinance
 ```

-**Note**: pfinance requires Python > 3.9 for full test annotation compatability, but may offer reduced functionality for earlier 3.x versions.
+**Note**: pfinance requires Python >= 3.9 for full test and annotation compatability, but may offer reduced functionality for earlier 3.x versions.

 ## Dependencies